Ktuzinowski/Web-Design-Projects/README.md

 # Web-Design-Projects
-Github projects on display to display knowledge of HTML and CSS
+Github projects to display knowledge of HTML and CSS